microsoft/monaco-editor/README.md

 The Monaco Editor is the code editor which powers [VS Code](https://github.com/microsoft/vscode), with the features better described [here](https://code.visualstudio.com/docs/editor/editingevolved).

-Please note that this repository contains no source code for the code editor, it only contains the scripts to package everything together and ship the `monaco-editor` npm module.
+Please note that this repository contains no source code for the code editor, it only contains the scripts to package everything together and ship the `monaco-editor` npm module and the implementation for various language supports.

 ![image](https://user-images.githubusercontent.com/5047891/94183711-290c0780-fea3-11ea-90e3-c88ff9d21bd6.png)